Microsoft Fake Tech Support Scam Still Going Strong

 How Do I Know If An Email From Microsoft Is Real

 Microsoft will never send you an email asking for personal or financial information, or asking you to click on a link or open an attachment.
-If you receive an email from Microsoft that looks suspicious, you can report it by forwarding it to [email protected].
+If you receive an email from Microsoft that looks suspicious, you can report it by forwarding it to abuse@microsoft.com.

 What Does A Tech Support Scammer Say?